Dou dizhu: Game play

 A shuffled pack of 54 cards is dealt to three players.
 Each player is dealt 17 cards, with the last three leftover cards detained on the playing desk, face down.

-All players first review and apprise their own cards without showing their cards to the other players.
+All players first review and appraise their own cards without showing their cards to the other players.
 Then, players take turns to bid for the landlord position by telling the other players the risk stake they are willing to accept.

 There are three kinds of risk stakes, 1, 2, and 3, with 1 being the lowest and 3 being the highest.
 Generally, the more confident a player is in the strength of one's cards, the higher the risk stakes one is willing to bid.
 In most of the online game rooms, the first bidder is chosen randomly by the system.
 In real life, players usually make up their own rules as to who gets to bid first.
 For example, some rules stipulate that the player who has the three of hearts is the first bidder.
 If the three of hearts is in the "kitty" cards, the player who has the four of hearts is the first bidder, and so on.

 A player may accept the prior player's bid by passing their turn to bid or one may try to outbid the prior player as long as the prior player did not bet 3 as the risk stake.

 The highest bidder takes the landlord position; the remaining players enter the Farmer team competing against the landlord.
 The three leftover wild cards are then revealed to all players before being dealt to the landlord.

-The landlord wins if he or she has no cards left.
+The landlord wins if they have no cards left.
 The peasant team wins if either of the peasants have no cards left.

-Features of the game

-The rules are not complicated; basic knowledge of poker hand rankings helps players get started.
-However, many of Dou Dizhus rules are different from Poker and Big Two.

-There is an element of luck involved, but what counts is not only luck but also skill of playing and strategy.
-Poor players with great cards may be defeated by skillful players with poor cards.